Kaimc2/Kaimc2/README.md

 I've been learning to code for about 2 years now, I started with C, C++, and Java, and later picked up HTML, CSS, and Javascript.
 As I progressed, my interest in web development grew.
 It has been an exciting journey, filled with challenges that have helped me develop my skills and knowledge in this field.

 * ✉️  You can contact me at [picheyprak@gmail.com](mailto:picheyprak@gmail.com)
-* 🧠  I'm learning to improve my skills with Laravel, React.
+* 🧠  I'm learning to improve my Frontend and Backend skills.

 ### Skills